Aventra-Concepts/GreenLens/replit.md

 ## Overview
 GreenLens is a production-grade web application that leverages AI technology for plant identification through photo uploads and provides comprehensive care recommendations.
 The platform integrates multiple AI services and plant databases to deliver accurate species identification, personalized care plans, disease diagnosis, and generates detailed PDF reports for users to track their plant collection.
 Key capabilities include an e-commerce platform for e-books and gardening tools, an expert consultation system, automated blog generation, and a robust user management system with multi-currency payment support.

-**Status**: All 6 sequential improvement points completed - comprehensive e-commerce platform with full performance optimization.
+**Status**: All 6 sequential improvement points completed - comprehensive e-commerce platform with full performance optimization and elegant navigation design.

 ## User Preferences
 Preferred communication style: Simple, everyday language.